 - Use the red-colored goto block to switch the background.

 Don't limit your imagination!
 Using ScratchJr you can do much more than these projects.
 These solutions are just to give you an idea of how you can make fun interactive projects using ScratchJr.

 Make the best ScratchJr projects for kids

-Up next learn more about Scratch projects for kids.
+Up next, discover Scratch projects for kids.